Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-4/README.md

 **Ethical Frameworks**

-Analytics Processes.
-What are the ethical issues that arise when an organization decides to ensure its analytics processes always give the desired answer.
-Discuss in a five page paper, with examples, in the context of software engineering or AI.
+Option #1: Drones and GIS
+There are ethical issues that can arise when using drone technologies.
+In this assignment, you are to utilize at least four sources to identify potential ethical issues that relate to the use of drone technologies.

 **Submission Instructions:**

+- Provide an in-depth analysis of the four main areas and summarize your analysis using a slide presentation.
+You may use PowerPoint or another presentation tool such as Prezi.
-- Your paper must be five pages long, not including the required cover and references pages.
+Your slide presentation should consist of a minimum of six to seven slides, not including the required cover and references slides.
-- Submit your Word document using the file name: CSC502_Module4_LastName_FirstName.docx.
 - Support your analysis using at least three authoritative literary sources, which are cited using correct APA styling.
-- The paper should be formatting according to APA, resources on APA can be found in the CSU Global Writing Center (link in left navigation panel).
+- Format your entire presentation according to the CSU Global Writing Center.
+(Links to an external site.)
+The Writing Center can be accessed by clicking on the tab in the course navigation menu.
+Also, check out the Library's guide to Creating a Visual Presentation (Links to an external site.).
+- Submit your presentation using the file name: CSC502_MidtermPortfolio_Option1_LastName_FirstName.pptx.

 ---

 ### My Submission

-Answer-First Analytics (DBEM) as an Ethical Failure in Software Engineering and AI

-This paper argues that Decision-Based Evidence Making (DBEM) becomes an ethical failure in software engineering and AI when organizations start with a desired conclusion and then shape analytics to justify it, rather than using evidence to discover truth, risks, and tradeoffs.
-The author explains that this answer-first approach undermines honesty, transparency, accountability, fairness, and privacy, and can lead to harmful outcomes disguised as “objective” analysis, including what the paper calls governance theater.
-The Volkswagen emissions scandal is used as a concrete example of DBEM in practice, showing how software was designed to simulate compliance instead of achieving real compliance, resulting in public harm and major financial and reputational consequences.
+Drone GIS Ethics: Privacy, Safety, Security, and Equity in GIS Technologies

+The presentation argues that drone-enabled GIS can create major public benefits (planning, monitoring, decision support) while also introducing serious ethical risks involving privacy, surveillance, safety, cybersecurity, and data misuse.
+It emphasizes governance controls such as data minimization, retention limits, pilot training, FAA-style operational discipline, encryption, access controls, audit logs, and bias review for AI-supported geospatial analysis.
+Its central recommendation is a practical ethics framework with checklists and tiered access to publicly funded geospatial data, balancing transparency and public value against privacy, security, and equity harms.

 ---

 ### Project Map:

-- CSC502_Module4_Ricciardi_Alexander.pdf - Contains the "Answer-First Analytics (DBEM) as an Ethical Failure in Software Engineering and AI" essay.
+- CSC502_MidtermPortfolio_Option1_Ricciardi_Alexander.pptx - Contains the "Drone GIS Ethics: Privacy, Safety, Security, and Equity in GIS Technologies" presentation.

 ---